10:30 am Sunday Worship

 So, the account ends as it began.
 It began in verse 14 with angelic worship.
 It ends here with human worship.
 The angels and the men have joined together in worship.
 And as we said, they responded to the obligation, the demand that was on them by this incredible gift of grace.
 But their worship didn’t feel like duty.
 It didn’t feel like an obligation.
 Their duty was a delight.
 It was driven by deep desire.
 They worship, you know why?
 Because they wanted to.

 The account ends as it began in another way as well.
-In verse 15, the angels departed going back to heave.
+In verse 15, the angels departed going back to heaven.
 Here in verse 20, the shepherds also depart going back to their flocks and fields.
 At the end of the day, the worshippers, both the angelic and the human, they both go back to work.
 Monday is coming tomorrow, isn’t it?
-We got to go back to work.
+We gotta go back to work.
 They continued doing what they’re created to do.

 Let’s pray.
 Father, we give thanks to you once again with the breath that you’ve given us in our lungs, with the tongues you’ve given us in our mouths, we give praise and honor and glory to you.
 You are worthy of all worship and praise, all might and glory and power and honor and we join the angels as they’ve called us to worship.
 We join them in this obligation, this duty.